 This is a bit of an inverse from everything else so far because we’ve only been talking about how to save money.
 How about instead of saving money, we look at how you can passively make money while you’re away.

-What I’m talking about is becoming an Airbnb host – since your flat or apartment will be empty while you’re gone, why not put it up for rent during that time and make money to fund your travels.
+What I’m talking about is becoming an Airbnb host – since your flat or apartment will be empty while you’re gone, why not list it during that time and make money to fund your travels.

 Take advantage of travel rewards